 We always recommend booking your cruise early, even nine to 12 months in advance, to get the lowest prices and best pick of cabins.
 You can probably wait until January or February, when cruise lines put out Wave Season sales and promotions, to see if you can get a deal on your Alaska sailing.

 Once it gets to be March or April, your booking is considered last minute.
 You might find a low fare, especially on shoulder-season cruises, but you might also find that the room types you prefer are sold out or that fares have gone up on a nearly full ship.
+This is especially true for balcony cabins, as they are the most desired in this scenic region.

 What to pack for an Alaska cruise